 Creating Watermark Action in Photoshop

 We all know the value of using watermarks for images which will be on the internet, or on proofs such as school shots.
-Several readers asked for an easy way to add watermark to an image.
-Here I am going to explain an easy way of how to create a watermark action in Photoshop to copyright your images by creating or using an existing logo as a watermark.
+Several readers asked for an easy way to watermark an image, and if there is a commercial software for watermarking photos.
+There are several different ways to add watermark in to your images.
+Here I am going to explain an easy way of how to create a Watermark Action in Photoshop to copyright your images by creating or using an existing logo as a watermark.

 1- Open a picture in Photoshop, go to Action Tab and select Create new Action.

 2- Choose a name for the Action, for example: Watermark.
 For the SET section leave it as Default Actions.atn